Children in this class are aged between and 7 and 8 years of age.

 PE: Our P.E for this half term will be on a Monday and Wednesday.
 Furthermore, it is important for pupils to wear the correct clothing for physical activities.
 For PE children require a round necked T-shirt in the house colours (red for Rooks, yellow for Crows, green for Magpies and blue for Jackdaws), plain black shorts and pumps or trainers.
 For games activities outside children need a T-shirt and shorts, trainers/boots; shin pads for football and hockey.
 Track suits or sweatshirts may be worn for games during the winter months.
 All clothing should be clearly labelled.
 Jewellery must not be worn for sporting activities and long hair should be tied back.

-Author of the half term: Our author for this half term is Dick King Smith.
-He has written many famous books: Sheep Pig, Hodge Heg, Martin's Mice and many more.
+Author of the half term: Our author for this half term is Anne Fine.
+She has written many famous books: The Diary of a Killer Cat, Bill's New Frock, Flour Babies and many more.

 Reading books: Children will also be expected to read at home daily – can you please make sure reading records are dated and signed each time you read at home.
 Please look out for comments and targets in your child's reading diary for you to support their reading at home.
 Children can change their books in school as many times as they want.